-Bristol's Department of Classics and Ancient History is internationally renowned for its innovative work on classical civilisation and its legacy.
-The department includes specialists in many areas of Greco-Roman civilisation, with areas of focus including poetry, philosophy, history, politics, art and architecture.
+Bristol’s Department of Classics and Ancient History is internationally renowned for its innovative work on classical civilisation and its legacy, with areas of focus including poetry, drama, mythology, religion, history, politics and art.

-We also specialise in the reception of the ancient world in modern film and theatre and by later writers, thinkers and artists, such as Shakespeare, Camus, Picasso, J. L. Borges and Ted Hughes.
+We also specialise in the reception of the ancient world in modern film and theatre and by later writers, thinkers and artists, such as Shakespeare, Camus, Picasso, Jorge Luis Borges and Ted Hughes.

 Why study Classical Studies at Bristol?

-The Bristol Classical Studies degree focuses on the literature, art, myth and philosophy of the classical world as well as its reception in later centuries.
-It is designed to provide you with a broad knowledge of Greco-Roman civilisation, while instilling also the analytical and creative abilities needed to interpret its culture, history and philosophy with sophistication and enjoyment.
+Classical studies at Bristol focuses on the literature, art, mythology and philosophy of the classical world as well as its reception in later centuries.
+Our course is designed to provide you with a broad knowledge of Greco-Roman civilisation, while instilling the analytical and creative abilities needed to interpret its culture, history and philosophy.

-In your first two years you will explore core topics in the literary and artistic culture of the ancient Greco-Roman world and consider its legacy in the modern world.
-You will also choose optional units on literature, philosophy, art and history, some of which may be taken in other departments such as archaeology or theology.
-You may choose to study an ancient language, such as Greek, Latin or Sanskrit.
-There is also the possibility of study abroad in your second year.
+You have the flexibility to combine core units on Greco-Roman culture with more specialised topics, units on the reception of Greece and Rome, or the study of ancient languages.
+You will select optional units on literature, philosophy, art and history, some of which may be taken in other departments, such as History or Theology, and you may choose to study Greek or Latin.
+There is also the possibility of studying abroad in your second year.

 What kind of student would this course suit?

 This course will suit you if you have broad intellectual interests in the ancient cultures of Greece and Rome and you recognise the continuing influence of classical civilisation on the modern world.